Bachelor of Science in Project Management

 This course will cover information systems taxonomies and general applications such as CRM, SCM, eCommerce, ERP, business intelligence, knowledge management, finance and accounting, personal productivity, computer supported cooperative work (groupware), and global systems.
 Future trends and directions of information systems will conclude this course.

-This course examines systems analysis and design using the Software Engineering Body of Knowledge (SWEBOK) as a foundation.
-The concepts include data, process, and network modeling along with frameworks such as the Zachman Framework and The Open Group Architectural Framework (TOGAF).
+This course covers systems analysis and design using the Software Engineering Body of Knowledge (SWEBOK) as a foundation.
+Data, process, and network modeling are covered along with frameworks such as the Zachman Framework and The Open Group Architectural Framework (TOGAF).
 Object technologies will be built into the program along with design patterns.
-Several exercises and hands-on activities reinforce the design of a system covered in the course.
-Prerequisites: IS 320.
+Students will complete the design of a system by the end of this course.

 This course covers software process improvement concepts including CQI, CMMI, and PCMM.
 These concepts illustrate how to assess the current state of software development and provide practice in how to systematically improve and manage the software development process using national and international standards.
 Both the improvement of the software development process as well as the improvement of the capability of software professionals is covered.
 Students will create a software process improvement plan by the end of this class.
 Prerequisites: IS 440.